International bilingual summer school, University of Münster, Germany, 28–30 August 2023

 How do Arabic literature and arts as well as the intellectual and academic discourse deal with languages, cultural practices and artistic expressions of the Global South, and vice versa?
 Which kind of concrete collaborations and interactions exist between universities and research institutions in the Arab world and in other regions of the Global South in the field of Arabic Studies?

 For a long time, Arabic and Islamic Studies in Europe and North America have sought to analyze Arabic language and culture mainly in relation to Europe, the West or the Global North.
 This was part of a deep-rooted Eurocentrism that viewed the West as the center and the East as the periphery.
 With the rise of Postcolonial Studies, Global History and attempts to ‘provincialize’ Europe, new concepts of identity, modernity and history helped to overcome the East-West dichotomy and to put South-South interactions at the center.
-Addressing this topic, the summer school explores an emerging field of research in Arabic and Islamic Studies.
-South-South cultural exchange is an essential key to the understanding of Arabic literature, arts and culture as well as modern Arab scholarship dealing with these practices.
-The Arab world has always had manifold cultural, religious and linguistic ties with regions other than Europe and North America.
-Exploring South-South interactions, relations and representations generates much-needed knowledge that provides the basis for revising key concepts in Arabic Studies and developing new theories and methods.
+Addressing this topic, the summer school explored an emerging field of research in Arabic and Islamic Studies.

 Program (PDF)